-To ensure we can continuously provide effective and efficient support, meeting all needs, if your school has ever required support due to an incident, we would be grateful if you complete the Feedback Form.
+To ensure we can continuously provide effective and efficient support, meeting all needs, we would be grateful if you complete the Feedback Form if your school has ever required support due to an incident.

 How will we support you?

 The Schools Communication team are the first point of contact to request critical incident support and will contact all services required immediately after receiving notification to ensure support is arranged.
-They will also collect and log closure notification in situations of closures due to weather, site issues or industrial action.
+They will also collect and log closure notifications due to weather, site issues or industrial action.

 The Schools Communication team offer:

-- Tailored approach considering the support needs of the incident
+- A tailored approach depending on the support needs of the incident

-- Point of communication to access support services
+- A point of communication to access support services